ZipCPU/eth10g/README.md

     - [Fan control and temperature measurement](rtl/wbfan.v).
 The [I2C controller](rtl/wbi2c/wbi2ccpu.v) is used here to sense temperature, and so it is an integral part of the [fan controller](rtl/wbfan.v).

-    - [EDID information](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data) may be successfully read from the downstream HDMI port.
+    - [EDID information](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data) may be successfully read from the downstream HDMI port, and pushed upstream to support the HDMI receiver.

     - DDR3 configuration information may be read successfully from the DDR3 daughter board